theme-next/theme-next.org/source/docs/third-party-services/math-equations/index.md

 NexT also integrates some plugins for MathJax and KaTeX.
 You can easily configure them by setting the CDN URLs.

 mhchem is a third-party extension for MathJax, it's a tool for writing beautiful chemical equations easily.
-More infomation: {% exturl MathJax/mhchem Manual https://mhchem.github.io/MathJax-mhchem/ %}.
+More infomation: [MathJax/mhchem Manual](https://mhchem.github.io/MathJax-mhchem/).

 Copy-tex extension for KaTeX modifes the copy/paste behavior in any browser supporting the Clipboard API so that, when selecting and copying whole KaTeX-rendered elements, the text content of the resulting clipboard renders KaTeX elements as their LaTeX source surrounded by specified delimiters.
-More infomation: {% exturl Copy-tex extension https://github.com/KaTeX/KaTeX/tree/master/contrib/copy-tex %}.
+More infomation: [Copy-tex extension](https://github.com/KaTeX/KaTeX/tree/master/contrib/copy-tex).

 ### Examples